vivekshukla24/Certifications/README.md

 # Certification

-1 - JavaScript Certification by Hacker Rank.
+1 - JavaScript (Basic) Certification by Hacker Rank.

-2 - Java Crux Completion by Coding Blocks.
+2 - Java Crux Completion Certification by Coding Blocks.

+3 - Python (Basic) Certification by Hacker Rank.

-3 - Certificate of excellence by Effectus-2017.
+4 - Certificate of excellence by Effectus-2017.